 So are animals reliable prognosticators?
 Sometimes, sometimes not.

-Those who are familiar with weather folklore observe that a forecast based on only one saying is rarely accurate.
-When several phenomena pointing toward the same forecast are observed, however, the folk sayings can be extremely reliable.
+As a general rule of thumb, a forecast based on only one saying should probably be taken with a grain of salt.
+When several phenomena pointing toward the same forecast are observed, however, the folk sayings may be worth noting.

 Perhaps we would all be better forecasters if we were better observers of nature.